rglezgz/Wmh-evolution-phenotypes/README.md

 Results

-The folder Clustering contains all the results generated after running both scripts.
+The folder Results_final contains all the results generated after running both scripts.